awsdocs/amazon-efs-user-guide/doc_source/using-aws-transfer-integration.md

 To use Transfer Family to access files your Amazon EFS file system, your configuration must meet the following conditions:
 + The Transfer Family server and your Amazon EFS file system are located in the same AWS Region\.
-+ IAM policies are configured to enable access to the IAM role used by AWS Transfer\.
++ IAM policies are configured to enable access to the IAM role used by Transfer Family\.
 For more information, see [Create an IAM role and policy](https://docs.aws.amazon.com/transfer/latest/userguide/requirements-roles.html) in the *AWS Transfer Family User Guide*\.
 + \(Optional\) If the Transfer Family server is owned by a different account, enable cross\-account access\.
   + Ensure that your file system policy does not allow public access\.
 For more information, see [Blocking public access](access-control-block-public-access.md)\.
   + Modify the file system policy to enable cross\-account access\.
 For more information, see [Configuring cross\-account access for Transfer Family](#efs-cross-acct-access-transfer)\.